edwardfoyle/junior-design/README.md

 #### If Running Executable

-If you would like to run the application as initially designed, you can simply download the zip file from <Insert something here?>
+If you would like to run the application as initially designed, you can simply download the [zip file](Sky_AutoTrack.zip) and run setup.exe

 ## Features